First Computer Virus History

 Undoubtedly, the Creeper virus’s message is panic-inducing — history has it that several mainframe computer users were scared and annoyed due to the virus’ effects; as mentioned earlier, that wasn’t the original intent of Thomas, the creator.
 Thomas’ initial goal was to determine the possibility of developing a program that could spread between computers.
 Although he “almost” achieved that, the result was a virus, the Creeper virus.

-The Creeper virus works by causing computers to print a file, then stop abruptly, find another Tenex system, open a connection, and download and transfer itself alongside its files, external states, etc. to the other system, and then start running on the new system, displaying its default message, “I’m the creeper, catch me if you can!”.
+The Creeper virus works by causing computers to print a file, then stop abruptly, find another Tenex system, open a connection, download and transfer itself alongside its files, external states, etc. to the other system, and then start running on the new system, displaying its default message, “I’m the creeper, catch me if you can!”.

 The program rarely, if ever, actually replicated itself; instead, it shuffles systems, attempting to remove itself from previous systems as it propagated forward.
 Hence, Creeper didn’t install multiple instances of itself on several targets; it actually moseyed around a network.
 The techniques developed in Creeper were later used in the Multi-computer Route Oriented Simulation System, McROSS, an air traffic simulator, to allow parts of the simulation to move across the network).